 It’s compact and makes it an excellent choice for traveling as it packs small.
 Even though it’s affordable and light, it’s reliable and sturdy.
 You and your children can depend on this vest to work and to keep them safe.

 Providing a clear snorkel vest winner in the list above is hard.
-We prefer the hybrid style ScubaPro Cruiser.
+In our opinion, the best one is the Wildhorn Outfitters Jetty followed by the hybrid style ScubaPro Cruiser.
 It’s the best overall snorkeling vest, but it’s also higher up in price.

 It will only make sense to get this snorkel vest if you use it quite a bit.
 If you go for a vacation and want to use the vest a few times during that time, then you can pretty much choose any of the other jackets and make a good choice.

 All of these vests have gotten overwhelmingly great feedback from other customers.
-You’ll be surprised how much more convenient and comfortable your snorkeling experience will be when you start using such a jacket.
+You’ll be surprised how much more convenient and comfortable your snorkeling experience will be when you start to use a snorkel vest.